natcap/invest.users-guide/source/ndr.rst

 A slightly more sophisticated LULC classification involves breaking relevant LULC types into more meaningful types.
 For example, agricultural land classes could be broken up into different crop types or forest could be broken up into specific species.
 The categorization of land use types depends on the model and how much data is available for each of the land types.
 You should only break up a land use type if it will provide more accuracy in modeling.
 For instance, only break up ‘crops’ into different crop types if you have information on the difference in nutrient export and retention between crop management values.

-*Sample Land Use/Land Cover Table*
+*Sample Land Use/Land Cover Table - yours will probably be different*

   ====== ===========================
   lucode Land Use/Land Cover